SMT-COMP/smt-comp/rules/rules25.md

 The SMT-LIB maintainers intend to make a new release of the benchmark library publicly available on or close to this date.

 **Benchmark demographics.** The set of all SMT-LIB benchmarks in the logics of a given division can be naturally partitioned to sets containing benchmarks that are similar from the user community perspective.
 Such benchmarks could all come from the same application domain, be generated by the same tool, or have some other obvious common identity.
 The organizers try to identify a meaningful partitioning based on the directory hierarchy in SMT-LIB.
 In many cases the hierarchy consists of the top-level directories each corresponding to a submitter, who has further imposed a hierarchy on the benchmarks.
 The organizers believe that the submitters have the best information on the common identity of their benchmarks and therefore partition each logic in a division based on the bottom-level directory imposed by each submitter.
-These partitions are referdarkred to as *families*.
+These partitions are referred to as *families*.

 **Benchmark selection.** []{#benchmark-selection label="benchmark-selection"} The competition will use a large subset of SMT-LIB benchmarks, with some guarantees on including new benchmarks, using the following selection process:

 1.  *Remove inappropriate benchmarks.* The organizers may remove benchmarks that are deemed inappropriate or uninteresting for competition, or cut the size of certain benchmark families to avoid their over-representation.
 SMT-COMP attempts to give preference to benchmarks that are "real-world," in the sense of coming from or having some intended application outside SMT.

-2.  *Remove easy / uninteresting benchmarks.* For the following tracks, all benchmarks that can be considedarkred as easy or uninteresting based on the following criteria will be removed.
+2.  *Remove easy / uninteresting benchmarks.* For the following tracks, all benchmarks that can be considered as easy or uninteresting based on the following criteria will be removed.

     -   *Single Query Track.* All benchmarks that were solved by all solvers (including non-competitive solvers) in less than one second in the corresponding track in 2018--2024.